Vince Amey

-Vincent Wayne Amey (born January 9, 1975) is an American football coach and former defensive end, who is currently the defensive line coach at Arizona State.
+Vincent Wayne Amey (born January 9, 1975) is an American football coach and former defensive end, who is currently a defensive analyst at Arizona State.
 He played college football at Arizona State.
-He was drafted by the Oakland Raiders in the seventh round (230th overall) of the 1998 NFL Draft.
+He was drafted by the Oakland Raiders in the seventh round (230th overall) of the 1998 NFL draft.
 He then played for the Las Vegas Outlaws of the short-lived XFL.
 In 2019, he was the defensive line coach for the San Diego Fleet of the Alliance of American Football (AAF) before joining the Los Angeles Wildcats of the revived XFL the following year.

 High school career

 Amey attended James Logan High School in Union City, California.
 While at Logan, he was a three-year letterman in football as a defensive tackle.
 He was an All-state selection as a senior.
 He was named one of the "Top 20 Prospects" in the East Bay area.
 He also lettered in track and basketball.